vinuesa/get_phylomarkers/INSTALL.md

 ## Scripts distributed through GitHub

-Note: the main script run_get_phylomarkers_pipeline.sh will check where the get_phylomarkers package was installed and will either generate symlinks to them from the
+Note: the main script run_get_phylomarkers_pipeline.sh will automatically check where the get_phylomarkers package was downloaded.
+It will also check if the host machine has a
+\$HOME/bin dir included in \$PATH.
+If so, the main script will automatically generate symlinks in \$HOME/bin to the package scripts, so that they become visible system-wide.
-\$HOME/bin dir, if this directory is included in the \$PATH variable, or it will export the path to the distribution directory holding the scripts to the local host \$PATH.
+Otherwise, it will append the distribution directory holding the scripts to the local host
+\$PATH variable.

 ### Bash scripts